BobbyMartins/DemoRepo/README.md

 Watch the ting on youtube

-##Local Development ting
+## Local Development ting

-1. OPen the index file
+1. Open the index file